 Earlier this year, our founding members voted for the issue they wanted to campaign on.
 They chose “democratic accountability of tech leaders”.

-Now, between August and October 2019, members will vote for two Global Co-Representatives who will represent members and help create United Citizens’ constitution in an inaugural one-year term.
+Now, between August and October 2019, members will vote for two Global Co-Representatives who will represent members and help create United Citizens’ founding constitution during an inaugural 9-month term.

 – 30th: Deadline for members to apply to be candidates